weizhi-luo/udacity-data-engineer-capstone-project/README.md

 * v10: northward component of wind at the height of 10 meters above Earth surface
 * msl: air pressure adjusted to the height of mean sea level
 * sp: air pressure at the surface of land
-* tcwv: Total amount of water vapour from Earth surface to the top of the atmosphere
+* tcwv: total amount of water vapour from Earth surface to the top of the atmosphere
-* tp: Accumulated liquid and frozen water from rain and snow which falls to the Earth surface
+* tp: accumulated liquid and frozen water from rain and snow which falls to the Earth surface
-* skt: Temperature of Earth surface
+* skt: temperature of Earth surface

 As we are checking rail service performance data around London region, ERA5 data is downloaded within the region of north latitude 52.5&deg;, south latitude 50.5&deg;, east longitude 1&deg; and west longitude -1&deg;.